stillagorilla/heypage/README.md

 ### Global search UX
 The top navigation includes a live search dropdown for Users / Groups / Businesses, plus a "View All" path to a hard search results page with the same entity categories.

+### JS
+assets/js/app.js is primarily interaction demo code; production behavior will be implemented in Django/HTMX/Channels as needed.

 ---

 ## How to contribute changes (quick reminders)